abemassry/mockstrap/README.md

 The inspiration for design was from [balsmiq bootstrap](https://mockupstogo.mybalsamiq.com/projects/web/Bootstrap).
 The css file was adapted from [flatstrap](http://www.littlesparkvt.com/flatstrap/).
 The mockstrap.html file was adapted from [bootswatch](http://bootswatch.com/).
 The font is from [XKCD-style plots in d3](http://bl.ocks.org/dfm/3914862).
 I was unsure of where to add these changes to for the desired effect.
 I guess the project could be a bootswatch style, but it would have to be integrated in there.
 For now the project is here until the changes get incorporated somewhere else.

-### Licence
+### License
-The Apache licence, because it's what comes with bootstrap, it seemed like the right choice.
+The Apache license, because it's what comes with bootstrap, it seemed like the right choice.